From free-ranged jerk chicken cooked on the BBQ to vegan coconut and lime dhal – these Bristol food markets got people coming back for more.

-Started in 2006, this food market places a big emphasis on sustainability and locally produced products.
-It prides itself on an alternative to mass produced, overpacked supermarkets products and encourages active participation in the community.
+Starting in 2006, this food market placed a big emphasis on sustainability and locally produced products.
+It prides itself on an alternative to mass-produced, overpacked supermarket products and encourages active participation in the community.

-Not as many street food stalls as the others in this list.
-However, you can find fresh local produce (meats, fruit, veg and cheese) here from Leigh Court Farm, Cotswolds Edge, Old Sodbury Lamb and Gales Farm.
+Not as many street food stalls as the others on this list.
+However, you can find fresh local produce (meats, fruit, veg, and cheese) here from Leigh Court Farm, Cotswolds Edge, Old Sodbury Lamb, and Gales Farm.

 108 Whiteladies Rd, Bristol BS8 2RP